Encruzilhada do Sul

 Encruzilhada do Sul is a municipality in the state of Rio Grande do Sul, Brazil.

+Geography

 Climate

 The climate is humid subtropical (Köppen: Cfa), with hot summers and mild winters, with rare occasions at 0 °C or below, typical of areas at low altitudes in the subtropics.
 It is similar with other cities of Rio Grande do Sul and Santa Catarina on the plains or with cities in eastern Australia.
 The climate is sunny and humid all year round.